 Quantity surveyor jobs are in demand across the country, thanks to a growing number of high-profile projects taking place.
-Read on to get career advice on the skills you’ll need to enter this field and to discover whether a career as a quantity surveyor is the right fit for you.
+Read on to learn how to become a quantity surveyor and to discover whether a career as a quantity surveyor is the right fit for you.

 Hinkley Point C / HS2

 Degree (RICS, APC)

 What do quantity surveyor jobs involve?

 Quantity surveyors are responsible for overseeing construction projects of all shapes and sizes.
 In this role, you’ll seek to keep costs down and maximise value for money, while ensuring the project meets all the necessary standards and requirements.
 You’ll also play a key role in managing and minimising risks.

 On a day-to-day basis, your responsibilities can include:

 Providing advice on legal matters